Katie Davis, Principal Investigator

 Saba Kawas, Research Assistant and Lead Product Designer

-Saba Kawas is a doctoral student at the University of Washington Information School.
+Saba Kawas is a PhD Candidate at the University of Washington Information School.
 She holds two master’s degrees, one from The University of Washington’s College of Engineering and the other from North Carolina State University’s College of Design.
 Saba has done Human Computer Interaction (HCI) research with Microsoft Research and Seattle Children’s Hospital, served on the faculty at the University of Jordan’s College of Arts and Design and worked with nonprofit organizations to engage local youth communities in cultural and educational activities.
 Her research interests span HCI design methods, Interaction Design and Children, computing and accessible technologies.

 Sarah Chase, Research Assistant